An electrocardiogram - or ECG - is a simple and

-put onto your arms, legs and chest.
-These are connected to an ECG
+legs and chest.
+These are connected by wires to an ECG recording

-The test will only take a few minutes and is painless.
+The whole test takes about five minutes and is

 What can an ECG show?

-if you’ve had a heart attack in the past.
-Sometimes an ECG can
+attack or if you’ve had a heart attack in the past.
+Sometimes

 enlarged or thickened.